Do not use in sick or immunodeficient animals.

 No information is available on the safety and efficacy of this vaccine when used with any other veterinary medicinal product.
 A decision to use this vaccine before or after any other veterinary medicinal product therefore needs to be made on a case by case basis.

 Do not mix with any other veterinary medicinal product.

 In the event of an anaphylactic reaction appropriate treatment such as adrenaline should be administered without delay.
-Do not vaccinate sick or immunodeficient animals.

 Avoid stress in pregnant ewes and cows.